-- Demonstrate a systematic understanding of the social-ecological context of wildlife trafficking in the project system, including identifying the social, cultural, economic, and political factors driving the issue, and identifying where and how in this context the project will engage. - Be context specific, reflect a thoughtful and adaptive conservation strategy grounded in best available evidence, and demonstrate how and why the proposed activities are expected to work (e.g., through the development/presentation of a theory of change or proven prior success of this or similar work).
-If there is a lack of evidence, the proposal should provide a strong rationale for the proposed approach, how the project will be piloted, and how the project ultimately will build evidence. - Demonstrate capacity to implement the proposed project, such as key personnel with system-specific expertise, including (but not limited to) knowledge and prior experience relevant to the country, species, proposed activities, and/or relevant research methods, theory, and evidence. - Demonstrate robust mechanisms for monitoring and evaluation, and invest in contributing to the evidence base for conservation.
+- Show systematic understanding: Demonstrate a systematic understanding of the social-ecological context of wildlife trafficking in the project system, including identifying the social, cultural, economic, and political factors driving the issue, and identifying where and how in this context the project will engage. - Build on prior evidence: Demonstrate how the project is context specific, reflects a thoughtful and adaptive conservation strategy grounded in best available evidence, and how and why the proposed activities are expected to work (e.g., through the development/presentation of a theory of change or proven prior success of this or similar work).
+If there is a lack of evidence, the proposal should provide a strong rationale for the proposed approach and how it will be piloted.
+Address how the project ultimately will build the evidence base for effective interventions.